abelardopardo/ontask_b/docs/_sources/Install/index.rst.txt

   Ontask only provides two points of access for LTI requests coming from the consumer.
-One is the URL with suffix ``/lti_entry`` and the second is the URL provided by the actions to serve the personalised content (accessible through the ``Actions`` menu.
+One is the URL with suffix ``/lti_entry`` and the second is the URL provided by the actions to serve the personalized content (accessible through the ``Actions`` menu.

   To allow LTI access you need: